-Chemotherapy had other ideas and was quite ruthless in the way it attacked both good (healthy) and bad (cancer) cells.
+Unfortunately, Chemotherapy ruthlessly attacked both good (healthy) and bad (cancer) cells.
 His body was not strong enough to continue the planned treatment.
 The oncologists were concerned that this new chemo, on top of the chemo he had when he was younger, was causing too much damage to his organs, so they finished his treatment early.

 After a short break to allow him to get his strength up, my son underwent almost 24 hours of surgery to remove the cancer from his jawbone and reconstruct his face.
 The reconstruction used donor bone and tissue from his leg, to make a new jaw.
 It also left him with very many scars.
 It did save his life though.

-On this occasion he was told that his body was free of that particular cancer.
+On this occasion, the oncologist told us that his body was free of that particular cancer.
 Cause for celebration, except that it doesn’t come with any guarantees, and, we will always worry about his health.
 Especially as, six months after that surgery, an infection threatened his new jaw and he had more hours of surgery to the area to repair the damage.
 This time they took donor tissue from his arm, and they left more scars.